 As an expatriate living in a different culture, re-creating the flavors of home is a fun and relaxing way for me to find that feeling of connection with culture, family history and tradition.
 If you’ve ever studied abroad and felt homesick, lived overseas in a distant country, or even moved from one region of your country to another, most likely you will be able to relate to that moment when the enticing scents wafting from the kitchen are not only mouth-watering but also have the magical ability to help you feel relaxed and instantly at home no matter where you are.
 It is this magical alchemy, brought about by combining the simplest of ingredients into wonderful dishes, that is at the heart of my love of cooking.

-A few of the recipes you will find here are Argentine recipes I grew up with updated with a twist; family heirloom recipes I’ve re-created to recapture what has been passed verbally by the women in my family; and recipes inspired by the flavors and traditions of my new home here in Minnesota.
+A few of the recipes you will find here are Argentine recipes I grew up with updated with a twist; family heirloom recipes I’ve re-created to recapture what has been passed verbally by the women in my family; Chinese American recipes from my husband’s side of the family; and recipes inspired by the flavors and traditions of my new home here in Minnesota.
 For me, cooking is truly an act of magic, where I find extraordinary beauty in the simplest, most ordinary task of the day: preparing a meal.
 From cakes to breads to pasta to empanadas and other dishes, the recipes in this blog come from a passionate love for food and sharing it with others.

 Over the last few years, I cooked different dishes and baked a storm of cakes, cookies, and desserts.
 Through this culinary journey, I discovered that food is central to celebrations, gatherings, festivities, and how you mark life’s bright occasions, from a wedding to a birthday to a religious holiday.
 Whenever there is a special occasion, there is always a special dish or dessert to celebrate it!
 And whenever people want to share part of their family traditions, food invariably shows up, connecting them to their roots.